Running a mental health and wellbeing audit

 It may also help to provide a comments box where staff can submit anonymous written comments and experiences.

-It’s important to show employees you’re planning to take tangible action as a result of their feedback.
+Show employees you’re planning to take tangible action as a result of their feedback.
 Have a look at our information on what organisations can do to improve employees’ mental health.